DO YOU ALLOW DOGS?

 IS THE COOK-ALBERT FULLER CENTER WHEELCHAIR ACCESSIBLE?

 Yes, it is completely wheelchair accessible.
-Additionally, the 1,800 foot Hidden Brook Boardwalk is universally accessible as well.
+Additionally, the 1,800 foot Hidden Brook Boardwalk is accessible as well.

 CAN I HOLD MY EVENT OR BRING A LARGE GROUP TO THE RIDGES?